winghoko/simpleEvents/README.md

 ## Tutorials and code samples

 This repo includes a series of tutorials to illustrate the use of the library, as well as the ideas (and to some extent, implementation) behind it.
-The codes used in the tutorials are also accessible as example Arduino codes.
+The codes used in the tutorials are also accessible as example Arduino sketches.
 Beginners may want to go through the tutorials sequentially, i.e., start with "[1.
 Scheduled Tasks](docs/1_scheduled_tasks.md)", then proceed to "[2.
 Reactions and Debounce](docs/2_reactions_and_debounce.md)".
 Users who want to learn the more advanced feature of this library may want to skip to "[3.
 Advanced Features](docs/3_advanced_features.md)".

 ## `SimpleEvents` versus `TinyEvents`